Airtable Export – The Ultimate Tutorial for Beginners and Experts

 Here is what we got:

-Coupler.io provides a dedicated Airtable to Excel integration for this need.
-However, one importer allows you to export one view.
-So, you’ll need to make as many importers for as many views as your database contains.
+One importer allows you to export one view from Airtable.
+So, if you need to export an entire Airtable database, you’ll need to make as many importers for as many views as your database contains.
 You can copy importers, so you won’t have to make each one from scratch.

-The setup flow is mostly the same, but you’ll need to slightly amend the destination step as follows:
+The workflow is mostly the same, but you’ll need to slightly amend the destination step as follows:

 - Select Microsoft Excel as the destination application.
 Click Continue.

-- On your OneDrive, select a workbook and a worksheet where the exported Airtable data will be transferred.
+- Connect your Microsoft account, then, on your OneDrive, select an Excel spreadsheet and a worksheet where the exported Airtable data will be transferred.
 Click Continue.

 The rest is the same.
 Once you’re ready, click Save and Run.